-- Semantics, as well as historical and changing aspects of the language, will also be considered.
+- Semantics as well as historical and changing aspects of the language.

 Highlights of Our Bachelor’s in American Sign Language and Interpretation Degree Program

-- Small class size offers you the chance to engage with professors on a one-to-one basis and develop a great relationship with the faculty in both your core and general education classes.
+- Our small class sizes offer you the chance to engage with professors on a one-to-one basis and develop a solid relationship with the faculty in both your core and general education classes.

-- You’ll have the chance to get real-life experience for your future career through a hands-on practicum and an internship.
+- You’ll have the chance to get real-life experience in preparation for your future career through a hands-on practicum and an internship.
 You can even choose to minister and work in Guatemala serving with the Guatemalan Deaf Ministries while earning your degree!

 - Join our ASL Club and develop your language skills while participating in fun activities with other ASLI majors and faculty members.